jumphone/www/courses/Data_Mining/DataMining_s03_DataAnalysis/README.md

 | ≥3 groups | Non-normal | No | Kruskal–Wallis | kruskal.test() |

-"null hypothesis": A default statement that there is no effect, no difference, or no association in the population; any apparent effect in the data is due to random variation.
+**Null Hypothesis (H0)**: A default statement that there is no effect, no difference, or no association in the population; any apparent effect in the data is due to random variation.

-"p-value": The probability of obtaining a sample result as extreme as, or more extreme than, the one observed, assuming the null hypothesis is true.
+**P-Value**: The probability of obtaining a sample result as extreme as, or more extreme than, the one observed, assuming the null hypothesis is true.

+**Normality**: Shapiro-Wilk test, shapiro.test()

+**Equal-variance**: Levene Test, leveneTest() #library(car)

 ## Part 2.
 Correlation & Regression